...

 Once your child starts pedalling and moving faster, safely stopping becomes critical.
 Some say you can only go as fast as you can stop!

-Your child is ready to begin pedalling when they can confidently coast along with their feet off the ground, and able to brake safely (if your bike has them).
+Your child is ready to begin pedalling when they can confidently coast along with their feet off the ground, is strong enough, tall enough, and able to brake safely (if your bike has them).
+Find out more in our in-depth guide 6 Ways to Tell If Your Child Is Ready to Start Pedalling

 Once mastering the skills like gliding, turning, braking, the transition to pedalling will be effortless.